MagnusS0/Cardio-Good-Fitness/README.md

 | 19 | 12 | 3 | 2 | 32973 | 85 |
 | 20 | 13 | 4 | 1 | 35247 | 47 |

-#### 3. Next was scaling the data to avoid bias and make sure that models like KNN could be run.
+#### 3. Next was scaling the data to avoid bias and make sure that models like e.g. KNN could be run.
 ```python
 # Scale the data using StandardScaler
 scaler = preprocessing.StandardScaler()